Syrian Virtual University: Internet Access

-Now that students have a wide choice of affordable internet connections that can accommodate the e-learning software requirements, starting as low as US$10 a month, students can use 3G Internet anywhere in Syria via the mobile phone network or they can register for ADSL service which has become openly available from US$30/month.
+Students can use 3G Internet anywhere in Syria via the mobile phone network or they can register for ADSL service which has become available at US$30/month.
+Taking in mind that the average salary for government employees in Syria is between 150,000 and 300,000 Syrian Pounds (equivalent to $11-$22 a month), which makes high speed internet inaccessible to a huge part of the Syrian population.

-While today not a problem, one of the issues which the SVU faced during its launch phase was the lack of a proper broad-band Internet infrastructure in Syria.
+One of the issues which the SVU faced during its launch was the lack of proper broadband Internet infrastructure in Syria.
 This can be viewed as a strategic problem, as it hinders potential students.
-Faced with the terrible performance of the teleconferencing software on Dial-Up (the only available option at the time), the university created a number of telecenters (at great expense) in different Syrian governorates so that students who lacked broadband Internet (virtually all of them) could attend their lessons comfortably.
+Faced with the terrible performance of the teleconferencing software on Dial-Up (the only available option in Syria at the time).
+The university created a number of telecenters in multiple Syrian governorates so that students who lacked broadband Internet (most students) could attend their lessons.
 With the introduction of ADSL and ISDN in 2004, it was hoped that the severity of the problem would be ameliorated.
-Unfortunately, the situation has not improved much: up to the end of 2007, ADSL was not yet available to students and the general public.
-Subscriptions were fewer than 5000 throughout Syria as the cost for any potential adopter was too high (the actual going rate for an ADSL line was almost $1000, due to unavailability and very great demand by internet cafes).
+Unfortunately, the situation has not improved much.
+Until late 2007, ADSL was not yet available.
+Subscriptions were fewer than 5000 throughout Syria as the cost for any potential adopter was too high (the actual going rate for an ADSL line was almost $1000), due to unavailability and high demand by internet cafes.
 ISDN, while difficult to attain in many areas, is more publicly available than ADSL, and thus is the only option for many Syrian SVU students who wish to attend lessons from their homes.
-Most Syrian SVU students attend their lessons from a local telecenter.
+Most Syrian SVU students attend classes from local telecenters.

-However, starting from 2011; ADSL in Syria costs much less than previously (4M ADSL Subscription costs approximately 4$ which permits a student to attend classes).
+In 2011, ADSL in Syria cost much less than previously (4M ADSL Subscription cost approximately $4 which permits a student to attend classes).
 Now you can connect to ADSL from almost every home in any area.
-This greatly benefited the university, demonstrated by the fact that it's one of the main 5 universities in Syria now.